 So, why not change the rules we play rugby at a young age and allow / incorporate more Deliberate Play?
 Traditionally we simplified the senior all the way down to U6, like peeling the onion.
 But this is thinking along like Deliberate Practise.

 Examples, why not bring the number of players per team down?
 More time on the ball.
 Shaping the Game research by the R.F.U. resulted in the Kids First Rugby set of rules.
 This also has this rule: after a tackle has been made only one player of each team can fight for possession, so no big cluster of players.
-I like this one: knock-on is just play-on.
+I like this one: knock-on is just play-on but forward is still forward.